Signature in the Cell

 p 443 Not either-or: theories of origins can be both scientific and religious.

-p 444 "Contrary to the 'just the facts' stereotpe of science, many scientific heories have larger ideological, metaphysical, or religious implications.
+p 444 "Contrary to the 'just the facts' stereotype of science, many scientific theories have larger ideological, metaphysical, or religious implications.
 Origins theories in particular have such implications since they make claims about the causes that brought life or humankind or the universe into existence."

 p 445 George Gaylord Simpson "Man is the result of a purposeless and materialistic process that did not have him in mind.
 He was not planned. "

 p 444-446 A major barrage making the point that many evolutionary biologists have made categorical statements in favor of blind materialism and antagonistic to faith that are blatantly philosophical and not scientific.